holgerbrandl/kalasim/docs/userguide/docs/resource.md

 ##  Anonymous resources

 For anonymous resources, it may be not allowed to exceed the capacity and have a component wait for enough (claimed) capacity to be available.
 That may be accomplished by using a negative quantity in the `Component.request()` call.

 Alternatively, it possible to use the `Component.put()` method, where quantities of anonymous resources are negated.
-For symmetry reasons, kalasim also offers the `Component.get()` method, which is behaves exactly like `Component.request()`.
+For symmetry reasons, `kalasim` also offers the `Component.get()` method, which is behaves exactly like `Component.request()`.

-The model below illustrates the use of get and put.
-See the [gas station](https://github.com/holgerbrandl/kalasim/blob/master/src/test/kotlin/org/kalasim/examples/Refuel.kt) simulation for a living example.
+The model below illustrates the use of `get` and `put`.
+See the [Gas Station](examples/gas_station.md) simulation for a living example.

 ## Pre-emptive Resources